wjs018/lemmy-anime-wiki/rules.md

 As the lemmy platform evolves, the spoiler syntax may evolve with it.
 If there is a change to spoiler tagging expectations, there will be a meta post to the community detailing things and this page will be updated accordingly.

+## Piracy

-## Piracy discussions should be directed elsewhere
+Piracy discussions should be directed elsewhere.

 Piracy is a bit of an anime fact of life.
 Such is the case when the community deals with users dispersed across the globe and the tangled web of licensing agreements mean that many shows are simply unavailable to many users by any legal means.